How to Use a French Press: An Easy Step-By-Step Guide With Pictures

-French presses are also known as coffee presses are known for making the best tasting coffee you can drink.
+French presses (or coffee presses) are known for making the best tasting coffee.
 It does not run on electricity and is easy to store because it's so compact, compared to your average coffee maker or Keurig.

-You should starting out with whole-bean coffee because your are going to need to grind this yourself with a coffee grinder.
+You should start out with whole-bean coffee.
+You are going to need to grind this yourself with a coffee grinder.
 You shouldn't use the ground coffee that you buy in stores because it is finely ground.
 Grinding your coffee yourself, help you to get the best flavor out of your coffee, anyway.

 You can make the hot water however you like.
 I recommend using an electric kettle.
 You may also do this on the stove, or in the microwave.
 You want to boil the water and then turn off your heat source until the boiling stops.

 Now you can dump the hot (but not boiling) water in.
 Make sure you coat all your coffee with the hot water.
 You want them all wet, so you can get all that coffee absorbed into your hot water.
 Make sure to leave an inch of room like I did, in your coffee press.
 This saves room for the coffee press.

 Now, let stand for 2-3 minutes.
 This gives the coffee enough time to absorb into the water.

 This is probably the hardest part of the whole process.
 You are going to want to grab your coffee press plunger and level the bottom of the plunger with your water.